rorlic/tree-shacl/README.md

 29. a `hydra:IriTemplate` MAY refer to a page using its `hydra:template` property and use its `hydra:mapping` to a `hydra:IriTemplateMapping`, which for its `hydra:property` uses `tree:timeQuery` and a `tree:path` property (path) is added referring to a member property, so that members can be found for which the property matches the given time-query value

 ### Collection Requirements (TPCR)
-1. **a collection MUST refer using its `tree:member` property to a member's focus node for all (zero or more) members available in the page**
+1. **a collection MUST refer using its `tree:member` property to a member's focus node, which is a blank or named node, for all (zero or more) members available in the page**
 2. **a collection MUST be identified using a named node (and not a blank node)**
 3. **a collection MAY refer using its `tree:shape` property to one [node shape](https://w3c.github.io/data-shapes/shacl/#node-shapes)**
 4. if a collection has a node shape, it MUST have a SHACL [shape target](https://w3c.github.io/data-shapes/shacl/#targets) that targets all members of the collection, i.e. all members adhere to that SHACL shape